-After a little research, I discovered that All About Reading had a Level Pre-1 course.
+After a little research, I discovered that All About Reading had a Pre-Reading course.

 It was a happy day for both of us when her All About Reading box arrived in the mail.
 We looked over each item and just could not wait to get started!

-All About Reading Level Pre-1 covers a similar format with each letter that is introduced.
+All About Reading Pre-Reading covers a similar format with each letter that is introduced.
 The first 26 lessons focus on capital letters, the next 26 lessons focus on lowercase letters and then the last 26 lessons focus on recognizing Letter Sounds.

 After introducing our letter, we write it on the board, write it in paint, trace it with our fingers, and any other way to seal in her mind what the letter looks like.

 Then we read through the Letter Poem or Story in the assigned reader.
 The stories and poems are short but engaging and often silly!
 Since they are short, we read through them several times, with my daughter picking out the letter we’re studying on the page as I read.